 These specific supplements may help with OA pain:

-- Most studies have shown that glucosamine needs to be taken for 2 - 4 months before it is effective, although you may feel some improvement sooner.
+- Most studies have shown that glucosamine needs to be taken for 2 to 4 months before it is effective, although you may feel some improvement sooner.
 Glucosamine and chondroitin can be used along with nonsteroidal anti-inflammatory drugs (NSAIDs) to treat OA.
-Glucosamine and chondroitin can increase the risk of bleeding, especially if you already take blood-thinners such as warfarin (Coumadin) or clopidogrel (Plavix).
+Glucosamine and chondroitin can increase the risk of bleeding, especially if you already take blood thinners, such as warfarin (Coumadin) or clopidogrel (Plavix).
 Some doctors think glucosamine might interfere with some medications used to treat cancer.
 Ask your doctor before taking glucosamine and chondroitin.

 - Ginger (Zingiber officinale), up to 2 g per day in divided doses, may reduce joint inflammation and pain.
 One study found that ginger extract blocked COX-2, a chemical in the body that causes pain.
-Ginger may increase the risk of bleeding, especially if you also take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+Ginger may increase the risk of bleeding, especially if you also take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.

 Several controlled clinical trials suggest that the ancient Chinese practice of acupuncture works to treat OA pain.
 It may also help improve joint function.
-A few clinical studies have found that people with OA experience better pain relief and improvement in function from acupuncture than from NSAIDs such as aspiroxicam.
+A few clinical studies have found that people with OA experience better pain relief and improvement in function from acupuncture than from NSAIDs, such as aspiroxicam.

-Although there is no evidence that chiropractic care can stop joint damage from OA, some clinical studies indicate that spinal manipulation may:
+Although there is no evidence that chiropractic care can stop joint damage from OA, some studies indicate that spinal manipulation may: